yepcord/protobuf-to-dict/README.md

 # Validation for required fields

 Protobuf 3 does not have a notion of required vs. optional fields.
 Everything is optional.
 However if you need some sort of validation before converting your dictionary to a protobuf object, first of all you need to add an option to your protobuf messages that is called `is_optional`.
+Note that this is different than the `optional` keyword in Prorobuf 2.
+This is an "option":

 For example in the tests folder you can find sample.proto: